digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 Back to the Bentley!

 In the Bentley integration system, we learned that Archivematica, a web-based system, can talk to ASpace, another web-based system, using an API.
 They do this using a combination of both the HTTP protocol, as well as another protocol known as REST.

 -->

 ---

-# The ASpace/Archivematica API allows archivists to:

-- Search for ArchivesSpace resource records from within the context of Archivematica.
-- Create ArchivesSpace digital object instances and associate them with AIPs from Archivematica from within the context of ASpace.
-- Edit or add existing archival object instances.
-- Edit metadata, including rights metadata.
+# APIs enable...
+**From within Archivematica (Appraisal tab):**
+- `GET` ASpace resource records/hierarchies
+- `PUT` updates/links back to ArchivesSpace

+**From within ASpace:**
+- `POST` Digital Object records linked to Archivematica outputs
+- `PUT` descriptive/rights metadata updates to existing records

 ---